ready. You are currently on: Greenhouse gas emissions

 Inhoud is aan het laden

-Compared to 2005, emissions were 25% lower in 2022.
-After a gradual decrease between 2005 and 2014 from 92 Mtonnes to 76 Mtonnes of CO2 equivalents, a further decline in greenhouse gas emissions did not occur until the one-off sharp drop in 2020.
+Compared to 2005, emissions were 29% lower in 2023.
+After a gradual decrease between 2005 and 2014 from 91 Mtonnes to 76 Mtonnes of CO2 equivalents, a further decline in greenhouse gas emissions did not occur until the one-off sharp drop in 2020.
 The decrease in 2020 was a result of a sharp decline in transport flows and also in some economic activities influenced by the Covid-19 pandemic, complemented by the effect of a very mild winter on the heating requirements of buildings.
 In 2021, emissions increased again.
 The pandemic was still present in that year, but to a lesser extent.
 In addition, 2021 also had a colder winter than 2020.
 The year 2022 was marked by mild winter months and, combined with the energy crisis, this caused a sharp drop in emissions in 2022 compared to 2021.
+The year 2023 saw a further fall in emissions mainly due to a further fall in ETS emissions combined with mild winter months.

 Total emissions can be divided into those regulated by the and those not regulated by this scheme ().

 The ETS emissions mainly concern greenhouse gas emissions in the industry and energy sectors.
-Over 40% of the Flemish greenhouse gas emissions are covered by the ETS system.
-In the European Union, ETS greenhouse gas emissions must be 21% lower by 2020 and 62% lower by 2030 compared to 2005.
+40% of the Flemish greenhouse gas emissions are covered by the ETS system.
+In the European Union, ETS greenhouse gas emissions must be 62% lower by 2030 compared to 2005.
 This ETS objective only applies to the entire European ETS emissions and is not further divided at member state level.

-Flemish ESR emissions decreased by 17% in the period 2005-2022.
-In 2022, ESR emissions fell to the lowest level since 2005 due to the energy crisis combined with the mild winter months.
+Flemish ESR emissions decreased by 19% in the period 2005-2023.
+In 2022 and 2023, ESR emissions fell to the lowest level since 2005 due to the energy crisis combined with the mild winter months.